-Practices are designed to work with the site conditions and natural materials on-site as much as possible, and have been shown to protect water quality for sustainable forestry operations over several decades.
+Practices are designed to work with the site conditions and natural materials onsite as much as possible, and have been shown to protect water quality for sustainable forestry operations over several decades.
 Some common BMPS include:

-- Harvest planning to avoid stream crossings, steep slopes and wetlands - Locating roads and skid trails on low slopes (usually less than 15%) - Timing harvest operations to avoid wet periods - Diverting water off roads and skid trails to infiltrate into the forest floor using earthen berm water bars, broad-based dips or other diverters - Stabilizing roads, landings and steep skid trails - Using bridges, culverts or temporary corduroy logs for water crossings - Crossing streams at right angles to minimize disturbance - Leaving buffers to shade waterways.
+- Harvest planning to avoid stream crossings, steep slopes and wetlands - Locating roads and skid trails on low slopes (usually less than 15%) - Timing harvest operations to avoid wet periods - Diverting water off roads and skid trails to infiltrate into the forest floor using earthen berm water bars, broad-based dips or other diverters - Stabilizing roads, landings and steep skid trails - Using bridges, culverts or temporary corduroy logs for water crossings - Crossing streams at right angles to minimize disturbance - Leaving buffers to shade waterways, with at least 60 square feet of basal area, usually over half the canopy.

-A recent study conducted by the Maryland Forest Service found that compliance with state-required best management practices was 88% in Maryland, which covered sites from the mountains to the coastal plain.
+A recent study conducted by the Maryland Forest Service found that compliance with state-required best management practices was 88% in Maryland, and covered sites from the mountains to the coastal plain.